Think-and-Dev/decrypto/README.md

     ```js
         const tokenSymbol = "DTKN";
     ```
-    For the  **SAME** ticker of the token you deployed and you want to upgrade
+    For the  **SAME** ticker of the token you deployed, and you want to upgrade

 3. Run